ABOUT LC

 There are several different types of light communication technologies, including:

-Free-Space Optical Communication (FSO): FSO is a type of light communication technology that uses lasers to transmit data through free space.
+Free-Space Optical Communication (FSO): FSO is a type of light communication technology that uses lasers or LEDs to transmit data through free space.
 It works by sending data encoded laser beams from a transmitter to a receiver, where the data is decoded and converted into usable information.
 FSO can offer high-speed, long-range, and secure communication, but it is sensitive to weather conditions and requires a clear line of sight between the transmitter and receiver.

 Light communication has the potential to transform the way we communicate, offering a range of use cases that could benefit many different industries.